LauryssenNick/design-system-poc/tokens/doc/tokens.md

 ### Component Tokens

-Here we use the alias tokens and tie them to a specific component value.
+Here we use the semantic tokens and tie them to a specific component value.

 ## Token Names